Background pattern

 REKAMBYS is not for use in children or adolescents under 18 years of age, as it has not been studied in these patients.

-Other medications and REKAMBYS
+Other medicines and REKAMBYS

-• products containing St. John's Wort or Hypericum (Hypericum perforatum,a medicinal plant used for depression).
+• products containing St. John's Wort or Hypericum (Hypericum perforatum, a medicinal plant used for depression).

 • clarithromycin, erythromycin (antibiotics)